PhD in Economics

 Schedule of doctorate seminars - PDF file.

-Applicants for doctoral studies are admitted in two rounds.
+Applicants for doctorate studies are admitted in two rounds.

 The first round applies to applicants, whose studies are paid.
 The first round applicants submit scans of the required documents in pdf format to by 5th May.
 Only Applicants with positively evaluated project proposals and project’s feasibility to carry out at the Faculty of Economic Sciences can initiate the recruitment procedure.